We all love an actor’s actor.

 Think Paul Giamatti, Sam Rockwell, Stanley Tucci, and Wayne Rooney.

 Surprised at the latter name?
 Don’t be.
-The striker's been quietly honing his thespian skills for years now (did you really think he was doing all those ads for the money?) and he's just put those acting chops to good use once again, stealing scenes in a partnership advertisement between Manchester United and Independence Day: Resurgence.
+The striker's been quietly honing his thespian skills for years now (did you really think he was doing all those ads for the money?) and he's just put those acting chops to good use once again, stealing scenes in a sponsored_longform advertisement between Manchester United and Independence Day: Resurgence.

 Playing himself, Rooney, is called upon by Jeff Goldblum's computer scientist to clamber aboard a next-gen fighter plane and take to the skies for a battle against some extra-terrestrial nasties.
 Normally hesitant at being shunted on the wing, here Rooney shines, firing one liners faster than he can his weapons, eventually leading his loyal comrades Juan Mata, Daley Blind and Ashley Young to victory.
 Who the hell needs Will Smith anyway?